 Hydraulic Systems: The Heart and Arteries of Aircrafts

-Hydraulic systems are used on aircraft to move and actuate landing gear, flaps and brakes.
+Hydraulic systems in aircraft are used on aircraft to move and actuate landing gear, flaps and brakes.
 Larger aircraft rely heavily on these systems for flight controls, spoilers and thrust reversers.
-These systems are reliable due to using hydraulic fluid that is virtually incompressible and able to transmit high pressures while being lightweight and more durable in comparison to pneumatic systems.
+These hydraulic systems in aircraft are reliable due to using hydraulic fluid that is virtually incompressible and able to transmit high pressures while being lightweight and more durable in comparison to pneumatic systems.

 Aviation hydraulic systems can operate very efficiently in demanding in-flight conditions.
 They are used throughout the operation of flight-critical components, such as brake systems, flight control surfaces, landing gear and more.
 Aircraft hydraulic components are required to be lightweight and easy to install and maintain.
 Plus due to fluid dynamics, hydraulics are nearly 100% efficient, experiencing minimal friction-related losses of fluid.